A Crochet Dress for Girls

 This is a girl’s cabled crochet dress in sizes 12 mo, 2, 4, and 6.
 The yarn is Universal’s Uptown DK, so it is easy care and so reasonably-priced!
 Have ever used Uptown DK?
 It is so soft!
 I have some left here at home from making this and will probably use it to make myself a cardigan.
 Really, a nice yarn.
 I used colors #104 Bashful (2, 3, 3, 4 skeins) and #102 Lily.

 The cable detail

-I hope you all love this sweet dress!
+I hope you all love this sweet crochet dress for girls!
 I want to see bunches of projects on Ravelry, y’all, so get stitching!